tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## tl;dr

-Before we cover the different options more in depth, here's an overview of the different options.
+Before we cover the different options more in-depth, here's an overview of the different options.

 ```ruby
 # == No arguments, default to `nil`